Why Cats Meow Back at You When Talking to Them: 6 Possible Reasons

 1. To Acknowledge That You’re Speaking to Them

-When you talk to your cat, he probably doesn’t understand much about what you’re saying, except for a few words he’s learned.
-When you’re chatting away to your cat and he meows back, he may be simply letting you know that he knows you’re speaking to him.
-His meowing is a way for him to communicate with you, even though it doesn’t mean anything specific.
+When you talk to your cat, they probably don’t understand much about what you’re saying, except for a few words they may have learned.
+They are more focused on the tone of your voice and the attention you are giving them.
+When you’re chatting away to your cat and they meow back, they may be simply letting you know that they know you’re speaking to them.
+Their meowing is a way to communicate with you, even though it may not mean anything specific.

 2. To Communicate That They’re Hurt

-When a cat meows back at you when you’re talking to him, it can be a sign that your cat is feeling some type of discomfort or pain.
-This is typically indicated by excessive meowing that sounds more panicky than regular meowing.
+When a cat meows back at you when you’re talking to them, it may be a sign that your cat is feeling some sort of discomfort or pain.
+This is typically indicated by excessive meowing that sounds more panicky than regular meowing and is followed by other signs of pain and illness.

 3. Just to Say Hello

-If you arrive home after a long day at work and speak to your cat, he may meow back at you to say hello.
+If you arrive home after a long day at work and speak to your cat, they may meow back at you to say hello.
 Remember that pet cats are social creatures that enjoy human interaction and love.
-Your cat may be meowing back at your when you say hello to show his happiness that you’re finally home.
+Your cat may be meowing back at you when you say hello to show their happiness that you’re finally home.

 4. To Tell You to Fill the Food Bowl

-If you speak to your cat when he’s hungry, he may answer with a series of loud meows to tell you his food dish is empty.
+If you speak to your cat when they’re hungry, they may answer with a series of loud meows while following you around intently and rubbing on your legs to tell you their food dish is empty.
 In this type of situation, your cat may even try to lead you to the food dish to get you to fill it with food.

-If you’ve had your cat for a while, you probably recognize the meowing sound he makes when he’s hungry.
+If you’ve had your cat for a while, you probably recognize the meowing sound they make when they’re hungry.
 Cats often meow rather dramatically when they want to be fed and many don’t stop meowing until they get food!

 5. To Tell You They’re Scared

-If you approach an unfamiliar outdoor cat and start talking to it, he may answer with some meows to tell you to back off.
+If you approach an unfamiliar outdoor cat and start talking to them, they may answer with some meows to tell you to back off.
 Cats often meow when they’re scared to keep themselves safe from perceived danger.

-Your pet cat can meow this way too if he’s put into an unfamiliar situation.
-For example, your cat can meow to tell you he’s afraid to be in the car or to visit the veterinarian.
+Your pet cat can meow this way too if they’re put into an unfamiliar or stressful situation.
+For example, your cat can meow to tell you they’re afraid to be in the car or to visit the veterinarian.
 This type of meowing is often loud and threatening.

 6. To Convey They Want to Go Outside

-If you’re bothered by your cat’s meowing to be let in or out, consider installing a cat door so your cat can come and go as he likes.
+If you’re bothered by your cat’s meowing to be let in or out, consider installing a cat door so your cat can come and go as they like.
 If you do install a cat door, be aware that other cats can use it too.
-Don’t be surprised if your cat brings home a friend now and then through that little door of his!
+Don’t be surprised if you find an unfamiliar cat in your kitchen emptying your cat’s food bowl.

 Final Thoughts

 There are many reasons why cats meow back when they’re talked to.
 If your cat does this and you’re not sure why, think about the situation.
 Have you just arrived home from work?
 Is your cat’s food bowl empty?
-Maybe your cat is standing by the door to indicate he wants to go outside.
-It’s not difficult to determine why a cat is meowing back when you talk to it if you simply pay attention to the circumstances!
+Maybe your cat is standing by the door to indicate they want to go outside.
+It’s not difficult to determine why a cat is meowing back when you talk to them if you simply pay attention to the circumstances!